Johnson’s speakership hangs in the balance as ouster threat looms - KESQ

 (CNN) — House Speaker Mike Johnson pushed to pass a major foreign aid package over the objections of hardline conservatives.
 Now, the Louisiana Republican will have to face the fallout.

-On Monday evening, the House returns to session following a weeklong recess after the chamber’s consequential move to pass billions of dollars in aid for Ukraine, Israel and the Indo-Pacific region.
+The House returned to session Monday evening following a weeklong recess after the chamber’s consequential move to pass billions of dollars in aid for Ukraine, Israel and the Indo-Pacific region.

-Looming over Johnson as lawmakers come back to Washington is the question of whether he will face a vote over his ouster.
+Looming over Johnson this week is the question of whether he will face a vote over his ouster.

 The speaker’s decision to move the aid package won significant praise on both sides of the aisle, with many Republicans and Democrats commending Johnson over the assistance to key US allies.